-After many years of suffering through bad health issues, my mother is in her last days/weeks of life.
-As with my father so many years ago, I have been preparing for her death emotionally for a long time and even secretly hoping for it these past severally months as I watched her suffer while her body functions started slowly shutting down.
-Again I suddenly find myself completely unprepared emotionally with the reality of her death only days/weeks away.
+QUESTION: After many years of suffering through bad health issues, my mother is in her last days/weeks of life.
+As with my father, so many years ago.
+I have been preparing for her death emotionally for a long time, and even secretly hoping for it these past several months as I've watched her suffer while her bodily functions started slowly shutting down.
+Again, I suddenly find myself completely unprepared emotionally with the reality of her death only days/weeks away.

-I also pray for guidance on how to help my daughter through this experience as it is her first experience with the death of someone close.
-She says that it scares her as much to see me caring for my mom, as a mother would for a sick child, as the thought of her dying.
+I also pray for guidance on how to help my daughter through this experience, as it is her first experience with the death of someone close.
+She says that it scares her as much to see me caring for my mom, as a mother would for a sick child.
 Of course, she acknowledges that it brings up fears for her of me dying and leaving her.